- New Hampshire

 This lodge sits on the shores of Lake Quinault, surrounded by the lush Olympic National Forest in Washington state.

-The Lake Quinault Lodge complex is composed of a historic main lodge that is connected to a newer building, 36 rooms in a newer lakeside building and accommodations in a converted 1923 boathouse.
-Choose a room in the 1926 lodge and it’ll cost about $100 in low season, which is October through March.
-That’s half the cost it is in high season and about a third of the cost of the most expensive room.
+The Lake Quinault Lodge complex is composed of a historic main lodge that is connected to a newer building, 36 rooms in a lakeside building and accommodations in a converted 1923 boathouse.
+Choose a room in the 1926 lodge in low season, which is October through March, and it'll be half the cost of high season and about a third of the cost of the most expensive room.
 Among the amenities are an indoor pool and sauna, free Wi-Fi and, for an additional cost, guided tours of the lake and surrounding rainforest.

 Lake Quinault Lodge, built in 1923 in Olympic National Forest

 HI Mississippi Headwaters Hostel, Itasca State Park, Minnesota